-From cleaning your kitchen to laundering your clothes, Dr. Bronner’s All-One Magic soap can do it all.
+From cleaning your kitchen to laundering your clothes, Dr. Bronner’s 18-in-1 Pure-Castile Soaps can do it all.
 This magic concoction of essential oils and natural ingredients creates conscious lather from just a few drops (as the packaging says, ”dilute! dilute!”).
 All soaps—which come in scents such as peppermint, tea tree oil, lavender, and almond—are completely cruelty-free and follow a Moral ABC (a mantra that suggests humans benefit when they help each other) created by founder Emmanuel Bronner.

 3. Sun & Earth

 Since 1988, Sun & Earth has produced non-toxic cleaners for people, their homes, and all their furry friends.
 The company’s factory runs on 100-percent wind power and saves approximately 76,000 square feet of cardboard each month by recycling its packaging materials.
 Sun & Earth also fights against animal testing and uses only biodegradable plant ingredients.
 While Sun & Earth is sold primarily only on the East Coast, products can also be found on websites such as Amazon.com, Soap.com, iHerb, and Jet.

 Priding itself on green cleaning, ECOS uses lavender and parsley as odor neutralizers, orange oil and vinegar as a degreaser, and coconut and potatoes as effective cleaning agents.
 ECOS products are biodegradable, greywater- and septic-safe, and made using 10-percent renewable energy.